Psychology professor and musical aficionado

 His vision, passion and boundless energy has ensured that Winnipeg and the University are destinations for the world's finest classical artists and has provided dynamic performance opportunities for countless Winnipeg musicians.

-The Virtuosi Concerts and Skywalk Concerts and Lectures serve as a significant representations of the University’s dedication to cultural and community programming.
+The Virtuosi Concerts and Skywalk Concerts and Lectures serves as significant representations of the University’s dedication to cultural and community programming.

 Strub believes all faculty and staff serve as UWinnipeg ambassadors, which is reflected in the free public lecture series.
 Not only is the Skywalk series an opportunity to showcase UWinnipeg’s faculty, it also serves as a community outreach initiative that offers arts and educational programming in downtown Winnipeg.